 A specialist in heightened text, she has directed several plays by Shakespeare for Riverside Theatre in the Park including HAMLET, MERCHANT OF VENICE, RICHARD III, MEASURE FOR MEASURE and TAMING OF THE SHREW as well as UNCONTROLLABLE MYSTERY: THREE PLAYS BY WB YEATS at the University of Iowa.
 At NYU Gallatin she has taught several advanced acting Shakespeare classes focusing on a play or distinct body of work including Hamlet, the Henriad and the Roman Tragedies.

 Horton began her theater career in the mid-90s as a member of the Living Stage Theatre Company, the groundbreaking social change theater of Arena Stage, where she created performances for a diverse audience including incarcerated men and women.
 While in Washington, DC, she also produced adult education programs for the Kennedy Center’s 1999-2000 season and served as Artistic Director of Full Contact, whose company-created piece based on the narratives of Kosovar and Serbian refugees premiered at the Studio Theater.
-Her early experiences making theater for social change and producing educational programming continue to inform and inspire her work as reflected in recent collaborations with NoPassport, Dream Act Union, Urban Democracy Lab and Center for Creative Activism as well as upcoming projects with Working Theater and NYU's Prison Education Program.
+Her early experiences making theater for social change and producing educational programming continue to inform and inspire her work as reflected in recent collaborations with NoPassport, Dream Act Union, Urban Democracy Lab and Center for Creative Activism.

 A recipient of the National Endowment for the Arts/TCG Career Development Program for Directors she has also received fellowships from the Oregon Shakespeare Festival and Sundance Theater Lab.

-She is an Associate Professor of Practice in Theater & Directing at New York University’s Gallatin School and serves as the Artistic Director of the Gallatin Arts Festival.
+She is an Associate Professor of Practice in Theater & Directing at New York University’s Gallatin School and serves as the Chair of the Interdisciplinary Arts Program and Artistic Director of the Gallatin Arts Festival.
 In 2014 she received the Dean’s Award for Excellence in Teaching.
 She has also served as a guest artist at Fordham College at Lincoln Center and Cornell College.
 She holds a BA in Religion from Emory University and an MFA in Directing from The University of Iowa.

 Member, Stage Directors and Choreographers Society